Free-TV/IPTV/README.md

 The m3u8 playlist is generated from the .md files by the .py script.

 Each .md file represesnts a group.
-The `<h1>` line in used as the group title.
+The `<h1>` line is used as the group title.

 Only channels which URL column starts with `[>]` are included in the playlist.